 WARNINGS AND PRECAUTIONS

-- Hepatic decompensation, (some fatal), has occurred in HIV-1/HCV co-infected patients receiving combination antiretroviral therapy and interferon alfa with/without ribavirin.
+• Hepatic decompensation (some fatal) has occurred in HIV-1/HCV co-infected patients receiving combination antiretroviral therapy and interferon alfa with/without ribavirin.
 Discontinue zidovudine as medically appropriate and consider dose reduction or discontinuation of interferon alfa, ribavirin, or both.
-(5.4)
+(5.5)

-- Immune reconstitution syndrome (5.6) and redistribution/accumulation of body fat (5.7) have been reported in patients treated with combination antiretroviral therapy.
+• Immune reconstitution syndrome (5.6) and lipoatrophy (5.7) have been reported in patients treated with combination antiretroviral therapy.

-- The most commonly reported adverse reactions (incidence ≥15%) in adult HIV-1 clinical studies were headache, malaise, nausea, anorexia, and vomiting.
+• Most commonly reported adverse reactions (incidence greater than or equal to 15%) in adult HIV-1 clinical trials were headache, malaise, nausea, anorexia, and vomiting.
 (6.1)

-- The most commonly reported adverse reactions (incidence ≥15%) in pediatric HIV-1 clinical studies were fever, cough, and digestive disorders.
+• Most commonly reported adverse reactions (incidence greater than or equal to 15%) in pediatric HIV-1 clinical trials were fever and cough.
 (6.1)

-- The most commonly reported adverse reactions in neonates (incidence ≥15%) in the prevention of maternal-fetal transmission of HIV-1 clinical trial were anemia and neutropenia.
+• Most commonly reported adverse reactions in neonates (incidence greater than or equal to 15%) in the prevention of maternal-fetal transmission of HIV-1 clinical trial were anemia and neutropenia.
 (6.1)